-On the recommendation of CIMO, WMO regional associations set up RICs to maintain standards and provide advice.
+On the recommendation of $CIMO_7^6$ several, WMO regional associations set up $RICs^2$ to maintain standards and provide advice.
+Their terms of reference and locations are given in Part I, Chapter 1, Annex 1.A.

 RICs are intended to be centres of expertise on instrument types, characteristics, performance, application and calibration.
-They should have a technical library on instrument science and practice; laboratory space and demonstration equipment; and should maintain a set of standard instruments with calibrations traceable to international standards.
+They willshould have a technical library on instrument science and practice; laboratory space and demonstration equipment; and willshould maintain a set of standard instruments with calibrations traceable to international standards.
 They should be able to offer information, advice and assistance to Members in their Region, and beyond.